If you're in the process of building or redesigning a website, one of your priorities must be the user experience (UX).

 By taking the time to create a wireframe before you get into design specifics, you can focus on the user experience as a separate (but connected) piece of the website design puzzle.

-By creating a website wireframe, a designer can test drive the page layout and evaluate user flows.
+That way, a designer can test drive the page layout and evaluate user flows.
 This allows them to see exactly how the new website will function and find any potential mistakes that might eventually get in the way of conversions.

 What is a Website Wireframe?